Luxury Society presents a round up of luxury fashion brands that have launched homewares collections, including Versace, Fendi & Ralph Lauren

 Fendi was one of the first Italian luxury fashion brands to enter the homewares space, launching the Fendi Casa Home Collection back in 1989.
 The collection was launched in collaboration with Club House Italia, an Italian firm established in the 1970’s, specialising in the production of upholstered furniture and related raw materials.

-Fendi Casa is now widespread and appreciated in 60 countries worldwide, from western Europe to the countries of the former Soviet Union, from Canada to the United States, all the way to South-America, India, China, Singapore, Russia and the Middle East, not to mention Hong Kong and some African countries.
+Fendi Casa is now widespread and appreciated in 60 countries worldwide, from western Europe to the countries of the former Soviet Union, from Canada to the United States, all the way to South-America, India, China, Singapore, Russia, the Middle East, and some African countries.

 The concept behind Fendi Casa is to “dress up” rooms in a similar way that of the houses signature fur and leather coats “dress up” its fashion clients.
 Resultantly, Fendi Casa products often feature fox, mink, sheepskin and zibeline, alongside its famed "double-F” logo.
 Most recently the brand has been involved in the design of superyacht interiors for fellow LVMH brand Princess Yachts.